-COPD is one of the leading causes of death in the U.S. Two of the most common COPD conditions are
+COPD is one of the leading causes of death in the U.S. Two of the most common COPD conditions are chronic bronchitis and emphysema.

 The cause of COPD is almost always smoking.
 Long-term exposure to irritants such as chemical fumes, secondhand smoke and air pollution can also be a factor.
 About one percent of cases is caused by a genetic disorder called alpha-1 antitrypsin deficiency.

 COPD affects each person differently.
 Many people wait until severe lung function decline before seeking the help of a professional.
 Getting diagnosed and treated for COPD in its early stages is will help you maintain a high quality of life.